Automotive a-class explained

 The surfaces have the same bend (curvature) in the transition

 This is typically the transition we strive for in the automotive industry.
 It looks a lot smoother than a tangent transition.
-It can however still show a little bit of a tangent line if the surfaces it builds on are too flat.
+It can however still show a little bit of a tangent line if the surfaces the fillet builds on are too flat.

 G3 “Torsion”